Fundación Rewilding Chile

 Route of Parks of Chilean Patagonia

-Rewilding Chile’s core team has been working for nearly three decades in Chilean Patagonia collaborating closely with Tompkins Conservation, promoting Rewilding as a comprehensive conservation strategy in the Route of Parks of Chilean Patagonia, through the creation of national parks, the restoration of ecosystems and the active management of threatened species.
+Rewilding Chile’s core team has been working in Chilean Patagonia with Tompkins Conservation, promoting Rewilding as a comprehensive conservation strategy in the Route of Parks of Chilean Patagonia, through the creation of national parks, the restoration of ecosystems and the active management of threatened species.

 Projects